Aisha Gomez

-Aisha Gomez (born July 22, 1981) is an American politician serving in the Minnesota House of Representatives since 2019.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Gomez represents District 62A, which includes parts of south Minneapolis in Hennepin County, Minnesota, bisected by Interstate 35W.
+Aisha Sarah Gomez-Spiers (born July 22, 1981) is an American politician serving since 2019 in the Minnesota House of Representatives.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Gomez represents District 62A, which includes parts of south Minneapolis in Hennepin County bisected by Interstate 35W.

 Early life, education, and career

 Gomez graduated from South High School in Minneapolis and attended the University of Minnesota, graduating with a B.S. in environmental science.

 Before running for political office, Gomez worked with the Women's Environmental Institute for more than a decade and was a senior policy aide to Minneapolis City Council member Alondra Cano.

 Minnesota House of Representatives

 Gomez was first elected to the Minnesota House of Representatives in 2018.
-She ran after four-term incumbent Susan Allen announced she would not seek reelection in December 2017.
+She ran after four-term incumbent Susan Allen announced in 2017 that she would not seek reelection.

-Gomez co-chairs the Taxes Committee, and is a member of the Property Tax Division and Ways and Means Committee.
+Gomez co-chairs the Taxes Committee and is a member of the Property Tax Division and Ways and Means Committee.
 From 2021 to 2022, she chaired the Preventing Homelessness Division of the Housing Finance and Policy Committee.
 Gomez, who is of Latino, Arab, and Jewish heritage, is a member of the House People of Color and Indigenous (POCI) Caucus.